Neel Bate: Work

 The subjects of Bate's drawings were often working class men (such as farmboys, truckers, or sailors), who have been described as "gritty", or "burly".
 A recurring theme was young men having their first homosexual experience with an older, more experienced man.

 Before joining the Marines in World War II, Bates burned all his drawings, fearing that they would be discovered.
 More of his work was also lost in an armed robbery at his apartment in the late 1950s or early 1960s.

 His work was initially sold through underground channels, but in the mid 1970s, it began to appear (under the pseudonym Blade) in the new explicitly gay publications of the time, which cropped up as successors to the physique magazine.

 Bate wrote an article for the gay magazine In Touch For Men (reprinted in The Advocate in 1983) about the short-lived 1937 magazine Bachelor, which he recalled as his first exposure to gay-coded media.

 The Barn

 The Barn was a series of ink drawings with captions telling the story of a sexual encounter between a motorcyclist and a farmboy when the former takes shelter from the rain in a barn.
 A small number of prints were made by Bate's friend George Platt Lynes, and given to a gay bartender to be sold clandestinely.
 The prints were seized in a police raid, but in the following years, copies came to be widely circulated underground, even internationally.
 It has been speculated that a member of the police department began the spread of pirated copies.
+Reproductions of the drawings, along with Bate's original storyline, are reconstructed in the publication, The Barn 1948 and Other Dirty Pictures by Blade (New York: Stompers and the Leslie-Lohman Gallery, 1980.)